Jxyme/simple-discord-rpc/README.md

 # YOU NEED TO BE USING THE [DESKTOP APPLICATION](https://discord.com/download) IN ORDER FOR THIS TO WORK.
 BOTH APPLICATIONS NEED TO BE RUNNING ON THE SAME DESKTOP PC.

+# !
+24/7 SERVER HOSTING (E.G. REPLIT) WILL NOT WORK !

 ### Table of Contents
 **[Requirements](#requirements)**<br>
 **[Usage Instructions](#usage-instructions)**<br>